openstax/cnx-easybake/docs/css-extensions.md

 ###  CSS3 Syntax for Collation and Numbering - OpenStax easybake ###

-## Moving and copying:
+## Moving and copying nodes:

 Implement parts of the CSS-generated-content spec.
-Two declarations and a content function:
+Four declarations and two content functions:

     move-to: <bucketname>
     copy-to: <bucketname>